 St. Francis Borgia: at the death of his beloved wife, Francis gave up his Dukedom in Spain and became a Jesuit priest.
 He preached in Spain and in Portugal and he became Superior General of the Jesuits.
 Under his guidance, the Jesuits grew to great importance in many lands.
 Statue (13) (1710) by Ferdinand Maximilian Brokoff.

 St. Nicholas of Tolentino: born in 1245 in Italy he became a priest at 25.
 He gained a reputation as a preacher and a confessor.
-Eugene IV canonized him in 1446.
-See the church dedicated to him in Rome.
+Pope Eugene IV canonized him in 1446.
+See the church dedicated to him in Rome and that in his hometown.
 Statue (21) (1708) by Johann Friedrich Kohl.

 St. Luthgard: she is one of the outstanding mystics of the Middle Ages.
 A vision of Christ compelled Luthgard to become a Benedictine.
 She had many mystical experiences, levitated, and had a form of the stigmata.
 She lived in the XIIIth century.
 Statue (23) by Matthias Bernard Braun (1710).

-St. Cajetan: a member of the Oratory of the Divine Love, he founded a new order (the Theatines).
+St. Cajetan: a member of the Oratory of the Divine Love, he was one of the founders of a new order (the Theatines).
 He lived in the first half of the XVIth century.
 Statue (24) (1709) by Ferdinand Maximilian Brokoff.